Portuguese Food: 21 Traditional Dishes of Portugal

 Polvo

-Cooking octopus in Portugal is usually a sign of happiness and polvo is prepared as a celebratory dish on the return of loved ones from the fishing boats.
+Polvo is traditionally prepared as a celebratory dish for the return of loved ones from the fishing boats.

 Cozido à Portuguesa

-Cozido à Portuguesa is one of the national dishes of Portugal consisting of ingredients like boiled potatoes, carrots, cabbages, meat, pig’s feet and ears and sausages.
+Cozido à Portuguesa is consists of ingredients like boiled potatoes, carrots, cabbages, meat, pig’s feet and ears and sausages.

 This dish is specially loved for its delicious combination of pork with vegetables.